nf-core/configs/docs/fub_curta.md

 The current list of publications is available [here](https://www.fu-berlin.de/en/sites/high-performance-computing/Forschungsergebnisse).

-Please also acknowledge the use of our service in any publications you produce ([Reporting Publications](https://www.fu-berlin.de/en/sites/high-performance-computing/FAQ/Publikationen)), including the DOI [10.17169/refubium-26754](http://dx.doi.org/10.17169/refubium-26754).
+Please also acknowledge the use of our service in any publications you produce, using the following [reporting guidelines](https://www.fu-berlin.de/en/sites/high-performance-computing/FAQ/Publikationen), including the DOI [10.17169/refubium-26754](http://dx.doi.org/10.17169/refubium-26754).